 Patients recovering from surgery or COVID-19 may also require ventilator care services.

 Being on a ventilator isn’t entirely without risks, however.
 For example, ventilator use can inhibit a patient’s ability to cough, and coughing can clear out the lungs and prevent other illnesses (such as pneumonia) from taking hold.
-The professional nursing environment of Brookside Multicare Nursing Center, however, puts the focus on each patient’s individual needs and can help prevent the introduction of other healthcare conditions into a patient’s life.
+Our professional nursing environment, however, puts the focus on each patient’s individual needs and can help prevent the introduction of other healthcare conditions into a patient’s life.

 Ultimately, the goal for such patients is to be weaned off ventilator use and to return to their everyday lives.
 Often, weaning off ventilator dependency includes the support of a host of Brookside medical professionals, including physicians, nurses, and respiratory, physical, occupational, and speech therapists, in addition to case managers and psychologists.
 Studies show that such coordination, along with individualized patient care plans, leads to the best possible outcomes for patients and their families.

 There are situations, however, in which long-term respiratory failure is irreversible.
-When that is the case, Brookside Multicare Nursing Center provides compassionate care in addition to ventilator administration, monitoring, and measuring to ensure patients enjoy their lives to the greatest degree possible.
+When that is the case, we provide compassionate care in addition to ventilator administration, monitoring, and measuring to ensure patients enjoy their lives to the greatest degree possible.

-For more information about ventilator care services or other services available at Brookside Multicare Nursing Center, please contact us.
+For more information about ventilator care services or other services available, please contact us.